Brian Tracey

-Brian Tracey is a New Zealand former professional rugby league footballer who represented New Zealand in the 1972 World Cup.
+Brian John Tracey is a New Zealand former professional rugby league footballer who represented New Zealand in the 1972 World Cup.

 Playing career

 Tracey played for the Ponsonby club in the Auckland Rugby League competition.

 In 1972, Tracey was selected in the New Zealand national rugby league team squad for the World Cup and went on to play in all three matches at the tournament.

 In 1973 Tracey was part of the Auckland side that won the national Rothmans trophy.

 Coaching career

 Tracey later coached the Te Atatu Roosters in the Auckland Rugby League competition, sharing the Hyland Memorial Cup as best coach with Mount Albert's Mike McLennan in 1984 and winning it outright in 1986.